Internal scientific evaluation of the Talentscouting Aachen

-Nationwide, 77 percent of students joining university have an academic family background, whereas only 23 percent are from non-academic families.
+Nationwide, the majority of students joining university have an academic family background (77%), whereas only 23% are from non-academic families.
 Instead of talents and skills, the path of education seems to be predetermined by familial background.

 The Talentscouting programme, developed by the Westphalian University of Applied Sciences Gelsenkirchen and funded by the Ministry of Innovation, Science and Research of the State of North Rhine-Westphalia, tackles this problem.
 The grant programme aims at educational equality as well as equal opportunities.
-Currently, Talentscouting is offered at 17 universities in North Rhine-Westphalia.
+Currently, Talentscouting is offered at 17 universities of applied sciences and universities in North Rhine-Westphalia.

 The two universities of Aachen also qualified for the programme.
 Since the beginning of 2017, they are offering Talentscouting, which is a collaborative project of the RWTH Aachen University and the FH Aachen University of Applied Sciences.
-The main objective is to encourage pupils/students from families without an academic background in the region of Aachen, Düren, Heinsberg and Euskirchen regarding their aspired educational paths.
-The currently five Talentscouts cooperate with business colleges, comprehensive schools and grammar schools to identify talented pupils and to support them individually during their school-to-job/school-to-university transition.
+The main objective is to encourage pupils/students from families without an academic background in the region of Aachen (Aachen, Düren, Heinsberg and Euskirchen) regarding their aspired educational paths.
+The currently five Talentscouts cooperate with business colleges, comprehensive schools, grammar schools as well as one advanced training college to identify talented pupils and to support them individually during their school-to-job/school-to-university transition.

 Internal scientific evaluation